United States Tax Guide

 What is the personal income tax rate in United States?

 United States has a top personal income tax rate of 37%.
-The tax structure is: Progressive 10-37% federal; state taxes 0-13.3% additional.
+The tax structure is: Progressive 10-37% federal (TCJA seven-bracket structure made permanent by the One Big Beautiful Bill Act, signed 4 July 2025); state taxes 0-13.3% additional.
 See the detailed breakdown above and verify with official sources.

 Do I need to pay tax on foreign income in United States?

 United States uses a worldwide system for foreign income.
-US citizens and residents taxed on worldwide income; Foreign Earned Income Exclusion ($130,000 for 2025)
+US citizens and resident aliens taxed on worldwide income; Foreign Earned Income Exclusion is $132,900 for 2026

 What are the residency requirements for United States?